EthanMisa/Educational-Java-Game/README.md

 # Educational Java Game

-This hang-man style game will teach you the basics of Object Oriented Programming and the important key words.
+This pac-man style game will teach you the basics of Object Oriented Programming and the important key words.